crcresearch/AmongUs_AAAIMAKE2024/README.md

 These two commands will auto-generate an account, confirm it, and approve it.
 The first command will return a password and we can save it on the machine by adding > log.txt or >> log.txt.
 A for loop should be able to create thirty of the bot commands.

-To make sure that accounts follow each other, the following commands can be used:
+To make sure that accounts follow each other, the following command can be used:

 ```
 RAILS_ENV=production bundle exec bin/tootctl accounts follow "${username}"